CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 v) [L135](sql/mat-view-bylaws_centreline_categorized.sql#L135) `st_difference(next_bylaw.geom, st_buffer(part_one.geom, 0.00001::double precision)) AS geom,` is used to find the difference between the current and previous bylaw centrelines for part two cases.
 Note that st_difference needs st_buffer (a really small buffer) here to work properly or else st_difference will not return any results.
 This may be due to the fact that the geometry might not be exactly the same after the unioning and trimming.

-#### Final Clean Up

-##### *`gis.bylaws_speed_limit_layer`*
-The final bylaws speed limit layer is a table named [`gis.bylaws_speed_limit_layer`](sql/table-bylaws_speed_limit_layer.sql).
-To be honest, the results produced in this step is very similar to the one from the previous step.
-BUT, the geom in this table is way more accurate as we are cutting the centreline based on the information from section whereas in the previous process, we used buffer to do the slicing.
-Therefore, even though there are only 303 different rows (only the geom is slightly different) comparing this mat view and the mat view from previous step, we will still use this mat view to ensure that the geom is exactly the same as the geom from `gis.centreline`.
-The query can be found [here](sql/table-bylaws_speed_limit_layer.sql) where the part mentioned below is the important part.
+vi) The following few lines which occurred at the UNION part for the CTE next_bylaw, part_two, part_one_without_bylaw, part_two_without_bylaw is there to ensure that the geom is exactly the same as the geom from `gis.centreline`.
+This geom is more accurate as it does not involve any st_buffer, st_difference, st_union etc.

 ```sql
 CASE WHEN bylaw.section IS NOT NULL